NVIDIA/jetson-gpio/README.md

 Install custom udev rules by copying the 99-gpio.rules file into the rules.d
 directory:
 ```
-sudo cp /opt/nvidia/jetson-gpio/etc/99-gpio.rules /etc/udev/rules.d/
+sudo cp etc/99-gpio.rules /etc/udev/rules.d/
 ```

-Please note that for the new rule to take place, you may either need to reboot or reload the udev rules by issuing this command:
+For the new rule to take place, you either need to reboot or reload the udev rules by running:
 ```
 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```